nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/taxi.md

 language.
 Just for fun and to try it in some project.
 We already used Java on Google App Engine for the rest of the server app's logic.
 App Engine offered Java, Python and Go.
-I was fed up with Java and had some brief experience with Python, so I decided to try Go, and was charmed with it's simplicity, clarity and performance.
+I was fed up with Java and had some brief experience with Python, so I decided to try Go, and was charmed with its simplicity, clarity and performance.
 I mean not execution performance.
 All we know, that Java is pretty performant when it is wormed-up.
 But I mean development performance in the write-compile-execute loop.
 How fast it compiled and started to work.
 I